m-ld/m-ld-security-spec/threats/e-invoicing.md

 A draft order must be confidential; visible only to identified user roles, e.g. buyer, seller, shipping agent, lender; and delegates such as notaries and solicitors.

 At different stages of the procurement lifecycle, different visibilities apply.
-It may originate with the buyer (e.g. a tender or Request for Quotation, RfQ) or the seller (e.g. an auction), and at this stage could be shared with multiple second-parties, or even publicly.
+It may originate with a process at the buyer (a _requisition_, e.g. a tender or Request for Quotation, RfQ) or at the seller (e.g. an auction), and at this stage could be shared with multiple second-parties, or even publicly.

 When a specific seller or buyer has been selected, the ongoing state of the procurement becomes private to the two parties.
-Note that this applies to the _current_ state; snapshots of _prior_ states may have been legitimately made at any time by parties with read access at that time.
+It is from this point that we model a draft order, which therefore has strictly one buying party and one selling party.

 Each party may associate private data with the draft order, such as alternative suppliers (buyer), or warehouse locations (seller).
 Other roles may share components of the document, for example, a shipping agent may have access to required information for a customs declaration, but not actual prices paid.